krlk89/sub_dl/README.md

 # sub_dl: Subscene subtitle downloader

-This script downloads subtitle files from [Subscene](https://subscene.com).
+sub_dl is a script that downloads subtitle files from [Subscene](https://subscene.com).

+**LEGAL NOTICE: As written in the [Subscene Terms of Use Agreement](https://subscene.com/site/legal-information) one is only allowed to use scripts like this for personal use!**

 [Python 3](https://www.python.org/) is required.